 What is the Endocannabinoid System?
 Endogenous Cannabinoids

-Endocannabinoids are naturally produced cannabinoids by the human body.
-They are neurotransmitters that are produced on demand by the endocannabinoid system when the body give signals that they are needed.
+Endocannabinoids are cannabinoids that are naturally produced by the human body.
+They are neurotransmitters that are produced on demand by the endocannabinoid system when the body gives signals that they are needed.

 Other endocannabinoids under study include virodhamine, noladine and N-arachidonyl dopamine (NADA) but their effect has not been fully discovered.

-Anandamide is the first endocannabinoid discovered.
-And it occurs in higher concentration in the nervous system
+Anandamide is the first endocannabinoid that was discovered.
+It occurs in higher concentration in the nervous system.

 It has only partial binding ability with CB1 and CB2.
 This means that although it binds or fit into the keyhole (receptor), it doesn’t fit perfectly as such.
 It only trigger a less powerful physiological response.